ashleyseric/FindReferencesUtility/README.md

 # FindReferencesUtility
-Check for asset references in the currently open scene.
+Unity tool to find all references to the selected assets in the currently open scene.